Asian stocks rebound as Bernanke soothes investors

 "We are clearly addicted to this highly liquid market, and Bernanke has reassured that it (will) stay up this way," said Kent Engelke, chief economic strategist at Capitol Securities Management.

-"His argument that unemployment was largely cyclical rather than structural caught the market's imagination," said Sebastien Galy, strategist at Societe Generale.

-"It suggests QE3 is on its way or at least a very dovish stance until such a point as unemployment falls enough."

-Previous rounds of "quantitative easing", the creation of money to fund asset purchases by the Fed, have weakened the dollar, and the dollar index, which measures the currency against a basket of major peers, was down 0.1 percent near a four-week low.
+Previous rounds of "quantitative easing" -- the creation of money to fund asset purchases by the Fed -- have weakened the dollar, and the dollar index, which measures the currency against a basket of major peers, hit a four-week low on Tuesday.

 The euro, which was also supported by data from Germany showing business morale rose unexpectedly for a fifth successive month in March, rose to its highest in a month before easing to trade steady on the day around $1.3356.

-"As participants cautiously price more QE back into markets, the commodity currencies -- the Australian, Canadian, and New Zealand Dollar -- are likely to attract attention given their high yields relative to the U.S. dollar," said Christopher Vecchio, currency analyst at DailyFX.

-Commodities were mostly steady, after gains in the previous session on Bernanke's comments.

-Copper rose 0.1 percent to around $8,525 a tonne, after rising nearly 2 percent on Monday.
-Oil barely budged, with U.S. crude just above $107 a barrel and Brent crude around $125.60.
+Oil was also steady, after rising on Bernanke's comments on Monday, with U.S. crude just above $107 a barrel and Brent crude around $125.60.